Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

 style.css
 ```
 .
-├── config--## folder contains configuration settings and middleware compotents that interact with the application to support verification metrics and route path direction
+├── config--> ## Folder contains configuration settings and middleware compotents that interact with the
+|   |              application to support verification metrics and route path direction.
 |   |
 |   ├── middleware
 |   |        └── isAuthenticated.js